Terms and Conditions

 - 3.3.3. ensure that the sub-processor’s Processing of such Personal Data terminates upon termination of Comma’s right to Process the data,

 provided that Comma shall be liable for the acts and omissions of such sub-processors in relation to the Processing of such Personal Data.

-- 3.5.
-Upon termination or expiry of this Agreement, Comma shall cease all Processing of any Personal Data Processed on Customer's behalf under this Agreement and shall return or destroy all such Personal Data.
+- 3.6.
+Upon termination or expiry of this Agreement, Comma shall cease all Processing of any Personal Data Processed on Client's behalf under this Agreement and shall return or destroy all such Personal Data.

-- 3.6.1. provide Customer with such information as Customer reasonably requests from time to time to enable Customer to satisfy itself that Comma is complying with its obligations under this Schedule and the Data Protection Legislation; and
+- 3.7.1. provide Client with such information as Client reasonably requests from time to time to enable Client to satisfy itself that Comma is complying with its obligations under this Schedule and the Data Protection Legislation; and

-- 3.6.2. allow Customer, at Customer's sole cost and expense access (on reasonable notice and no more than once a year) to its premises where Personal Data is Processed under the Agreement to allow Customer to audit its compliance with this Schedule and the Data Protection Legislation and shall provide reasonable co-operation as requested by Customer in the performance of such audit.
+- 3.7.2. allow Client, at Client's sole cost and expense access (on reasonable notice and no more than once a year) to its premises where Personal Data is Processed under the Agreement to allow Client to audit its compliance with this Schedule and the Data Protection Legislation and shall provide reasonable co-operation as requested by Client in the performance of such audit.
 The parties shall agree in advance on the reasonable start date, duration and security and confidentiality controls applicable to such audit.